An Opioid-Sparing Strategy for LVAD Patients

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-An important example of this work can be found in the opioid-sparing protocol developed for patients undergoing implementation of a left ventricular assisted device (LVAD).
-It was put together by Richard W. Rosenquist, MD, Chairman of the Pain Management Department, and Xavier Jimenez, MD, of the Chronic Pain Rehabilitation Program, in collaboration with critical care nurse Kimberly Miracle, NP, and senior social worker Kay Kendall, LISW, of the Sydell and Arnold Miller Family Heart & Vascular Institute.
+An important example of this work can be found in the opioid-sparing protocol developed for patients undergoing implementation of a left ventricular assist device (LVAD) for advanced heart failure.
+It was put together by Richard W. Rosenquist, MD, Chairman of the Department of Pain Management, and Xavier Jimenez, MD, of the Chronic Pain Rehabilitation Program, in collaboration with critical care nurse Kimberly Miracle, NP, and senior social worker Kay Kendall, LISW, of the Sydell and Arnold Miller Family Heart & Vascular Institute.

 The protocol shows that an opioid-sparing approach can work for patients who’ve undergone a major open-heart procedure.
 Guidelines require heart transplant patients to be opioid-free, so the regimen impacts transplant eligibility as well as overall health.